Assess

 • delirium

-• NYHA class III/IV heart failure due to valve disease or coronary artery disease not amenable to surgery/angioplasty
+• NYHA class III/IV heart failure because of valve disease or coronary artery disease not amenable to surgery/angioplasty

 • persistent symptoms (breathlessness/chest pain) despite optimal tolerated therapy